klee/klee.github.io/build-script.md

 The script builds components (e.g. `solver`), and their dependencies.
 KLEE is handled as one component as well (i.e. `klee`).

 Every component might require configuration options.
-If the script is invoked but not all the necessary options provided, the user is informed.
+If the script is invoked but not all the necessary options are provided, the user is informed.

 `./scripts/build/build.sh solvers` generates: